AdeniyiAdelosoye/PhishGuard/README.md

 ```

 5. Paste an email into the application window.
-6. Click "Analyze Email" to scan for phishing indicators.
+6. Click "Run Analysis" to scan for phishing indicators.

 ## Disclaimer